-3500 Study Abroad Experience: Cultural, Linguistic, and Personal (1 hr.)
+3500 Study Abroad Experience: Cultural, Linguistic, and Personal 1 hr.

-Designed for the language majors studying abroad, this course systematically gives them orientation prior to the experience, prepares them for life abroad, and gives them guidance in processing the experience while abroad and upon return to campus.
-PREREQUISITES: FREN / GERM/ SPAN 2020 or instructor permission.
+Designed for the language majors studying abroad, this course systematically gives them orientation prior to the experience, prepares them for life abroad, and helps them process the experience while abroad and upon return to campus.
+PREREQUISITES: FREN/GERM/SPAN 2020 or instructor permission.
 (CR/NC)